Cleveland: Public safety

+Cleveland's Department of Public Safety includes the Division of Police, the Division of Fire, the Division of Emergency Medical Service, and the Division of Animal Care and Control.
+The director of Public Safety has been Wayne Drummond since 2024.

 Police and law enforcement

 Like in other major American cities, crime in Cleveland is concentrated in areas with higher rates of poverty and lower access to jobs.
 In recent decades, the rate of crime in the city, although higher than the national average, experienced a significant decline, following a nationwide trend in falling crime rates.
 However, as in other major U.S. cities, crime in Cleveland saw an abrupt rise in 2020–21.

 Cleveland's law enforcement agency is the Cleveland Division of Police, established in 1866.
 The division had roughly 1,100 sworn officers as of 2024, covering five police districts.
 The district system was introduced in the 1930s by Cleveland Public Safety Director Eliot Ness (of the Untouchables), who later ran for mayor of Cleveland in 1947.
 The Chief of Police is Dorothy A. Todd.
 In addition, the Cuyahoga County Sheriff's Office is based in Downtown Cleveland at the Justice Center Complex.